mpv-player/mpv/.github/ISSUE_TEMPLATE/3_bug_report.md

 Make a log file made with -v -v or --log-file=output.txt, paste it to https://0x0.st/ or attach it to the github issue, and replace this text with a link to it.

+Without the log file, this issue will be closed for ignoring the issue template.

+In the case of a crash, please provide a backtrace.

 ### Sample files